nixworks/public/news/2012/11/9/README.md

 ##### Sager House
 ### [A security guard is found shot dead at the Sager House, the official residence of the Swedish prime minister, in the capital Stockholm. ](/news/2012/11/9/a-security-guard-is-found-shot-dead-at-the-sager-house-the-official-residence-of-the-swedish-prime-minister-in-the-capital-stockholm.md)
-_Context: Sager House, Swedish prime minister, Stockholm_
+_Context: Swedish prime minister, Stockholm, Sager House_

 ##### Iranian Revolutionary guards
 ### [Two Iranian Revolutionary Guard fighter jets fire on an unmanned American General Atomics MQ-1 Predator drone in international airspace near Kuwait. ](/news/2012/11/9/two-iranian-revolutionary-guard-fighter-jets-fire-on-an-unmanned-american-general-atomics-mq-1-predator-drone-in-international-airspace-near.md)
-_Context: Kuwait, Iranian Revolutionary guards, fire, General Atomics MQ-1 Predator_
+_Context: fire, Iranian Revolutionary guards, General Atomics MQ-1 Predator, Kuwait_

 ##### Colombo
 ### [Clashes break out at a jail in Colombo, Sri Lanka, killing at least 13 inmates and injuring 32 others.
 At least nine police officers, a prison guard and a bystander were also injured during the disturbances. ](/news/2012/11/9/clashes-break-out-at-a-jail-in-colombo-sri-lanka-killing-at-least-13-inmates-and-injuring-32-others-at-least-nine-police-officers-a-pris.md)
-_Context: Sri Lanka, Colombo_
+_Context: Colombo, Sri Lanka_

 ##### Bahraini uprising (2011-present)
 ### [Bahraini uprising: A teenager is killed during a crackdown on protesters near the capital Manama. ](/news/2012/11/9/bahraini-uprising-a-teenager-is-killed-during-a-crackdown-on-protesters-near-the-capital-manama.md)
-_Context: Manama, Bahraini uprising (2011-present)_
+_Context: Bahraini uprising (2011-present), Manama_

-##### crashes and bursts into flames
+##### Crashes and bursts into flames
 ### [A train carrying liquid fuel crashes and bursts into flames in northern Burma, killing at least 25 people and injuring up to 62 others. ](/news/2012/11/9/a-train-carrying-liquid-fuel-crashes-and-bursts-into-flames-in-northern-burma-killing-at-least-25-people-and-injuring-up-to-62-others.md)
 At least 25 people are killed and dozens injured in northern Burma when a train carrying petrol derails and bursts into flames.